bkornpob/bkornpob.github.io/CV/CV-home.md

   <div class="degree-info">
     <div class="degree-title">Postdoctoral Researcher</div>
     <div class="institution"><a href="https://www.stsci.edu" target="_blank" rel="noopener noreferrer">The Space Telescope Science Institute</a>, Baltimore, MD, USA</div>
     <div class="dissertation">**Forged the frontiers of cosmic knowledge by translating The Universe's most violent explosions 💥 into a language of science and discovery.** I channeled my passion for the cosmos 🔭 into a multi-faceted role: a researcher, a community architect, and an innovator.
 My work was a blend of deep, analytical investigation and broad, human-centric collaboration.
 I thrived on partnering with brilliant minds across the globe to propose, execute, and publish groundbreaking research, while also ensuring our community was equitable, inclusive, and moving forward together.
 This meant not just developing software to probe the secrets of supernovae and gamma-ray bursts, but also advocating for my peers, managing the whirlwind of multiple research priorities, and organizing global meetings to connect our far-flung community.
-I served as a bridge🌈—🌈between theory and data, between disciplines, and between people.</div>
+I served as a bridge 🌈—🌈 between theory and data, between disciplines, and between people.</div>
   </div>
 </div>